Table of contents

 How powerful is it?

-All Pi models up to the Raspberry Pi 3 have a GPU that provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
+All Raspberry Pi models up to the Raspberry Pi 3 have a GPU that provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
 The GPU is capable of 1Gpixel/s, 1.5Gtexel/s, or 24 GFLOPs of general-purpose compute, and it features a range of texture filtering and DMA infrastructure.
 This means that graphics capabilities are roughly equivalent to the original Xbox's level of performance.
-Overall real-world performance for Pi 1 Model A, A+, B, B+, Pi Zero/Zero W, and CM1 is similar to that of a 300MHz Pentium 2, but with much better graphics.
-The Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz; again, it has the much higher-quality graphics, which come from using the same GPU as previous models.
-The Pi 3 Model B is around twice as fast as the Pi 2 Model B, depending on the benchmarks chosen.
+Overall real-world performance for Raspberry Pi 1 Model A, A+, B, B+, Raspberry Pi Zero/Zero W, and CM1 is similar to that of a 300MHz Pentium 2, but with much better graphics.
+The Raspberry Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz; again, it has the much higher-quality graphics, which come from using the same GPU as previous models.
+The Raspberry Pi 3 Model B is around twice as fast as the Raspberry Pi 2 Model B, depending on the benchmarks chosen.

-Can I use my Pi as a desktop replacement?
+Can I use my Raspberry Pi as a desktop replacement?

 It depends on the model you have!
-For many daily tasks the Pi 3 is quite suitable, but because modern internet browsers require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
+For many daily tasks the Raspberry Pi 3 is quite suitable, but because modern internet browsers require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems like a lot, modern browsers are real memory hogs!

 Can I add extra RAM?

-Can I connect multiple Pis together to make a faster computer?
+Can I connect multiple Raspberry Pis together to make a faster computer?

 Sort of, but not in the way you might want to do it.
 You cannot simply make a more powerful computer, to play games faster for example, by bolting together smaller ones.
 You can network computers to create a cluster computer, but you do need to modify your software to work in this distributed fashion.
 We've put together a tutorial for how to build a Raspberry Pi cluster, in collaboration with GCHQ.

-Why does my Pi run at a slower clock speed that advertised?
+Why does my Raspberry Pi run at a slower clock speed than advertised?